asvid/asvid.github.io/_posts/2021-08-22-kotlin-command-pattern.md

 // concrete command thaking Receiver in the constructor class TurnOnCommand(private val device: Device) : Command {
     override fun execute() {
-		// and calling a method accorting to its task device.switch(true)
+        // and calling a method according to its task device.switch(true)
     }
 }